Culinary Arts Students Get Lifesaving EpiPen Training

 Culinary students are on the front lines of food-related allergies, making this training critical.

-“I think it’s super important, especially in my profession with culinary, for people to be able to save people’s lives,” said student Ian Jones.
+“I think it’s super important, especially in my profession with culinary, for people to be able to save people’s lives,” says student Ian Jones.
 “You never know whenever anything can go wrong; especially with food-related allergic reactions, anything can happen.”

 Dillon was 18 years old when he died from a severe allergic reaction to a bee sting.
 In 2017, three years after Dillon’s death, a law was passed in Wisconsin in his honor, known as Dillon’s Law.